Can You Breastfeed Safely With Nipple Piercings? What To Know

 Your breasts (and in particular, your nipples) led an entirely different life before you got pregnant.
-They probably experienced a whole lot of pleasure with your partners (or you know, yourself) — and then perhaps a pinch and some pain when you got nipple piercings.
-But now that Baby is on their way, you might be honing in on that horseshoe that’s dangling from your nip and wondering if you can breastfeed with nipple piercings.
+Perhaps they have experienced a whole lot of pleasure with your partners (or yourself!) — and then perhaps also a pinch and some pain if you decided to get nipple piercings.
+But now that your baby is on their way, you might be honing in on that horseshoe that’s dangling from your nip and wondering if you can breastfeed with nipple piercings.
 It’s a sensitive subject — literally.

 Even though you should be able to breastfeed, that doesn’t mean that things will flow freely.
-“There are potential breastfeeding complications caused by a nipple piercing which include scarring that could block some nipple pores,” Andrea Tran, IBCLC, a lactation consultant, tells Romper.
+So, how do nipple piercings affect breastfeeding?
+“There are potential breastfeeding complications caused by a nipple piercing, which include scarring that could block some nipple pores,” Andrea Tran, IBCLC, a lactation consultant, tells Romper.
 “There could also be nerve damage, both which could potentially affect milk supply.”
-Decreased lactation in nursing moms who have nipple piercings has also been reported, since the milk ducts can become damaged.
+Decreased lactation in nursing parents who have nipple piercings has also been reported, since the milk ducts can become damaged.

-Whether it’s in the nipple itself or the areola, having an extra hole (or a widened one) might sound great to get the breast milk out and into Baby’s mouth — in theory.
+Whether it’s in the nipple itself or the areola, having an extra hole (or a widened one) might sound great to get the breast milk out and into baby’s mouth — in theory.
 “Though it is unlikely to prevent a woman from being able to breastfeed successfully, the fistula (hole) created by the piercing may result in an unpleasant and unwanted repercussion,” says Khosa.
-“It might include a faster milk flow through the piercing holes, causing the infant to choke.”
+“It might include a faster milk flow through the piercing holes.”

 Can you keep the piercing in during nursing sessions?

 Even though you might think your barbells are beautiful, your baby’s safety comes first.
-“Because you feed so many times per day, in most cases this means that you'll want to remove your nipple piercings for the entire duration of your nursing relationship,” advises Shapiro.
-“If you do choose to put the jewelry back in after individual nursing sessions, it's very important to thoroughly clean and sanitize the jewelry first.”
-And in those bleary-eyed first few weeks of mommyhood, you might not have the time to shower, much less thoroughly cleanse your nipple jewelry.
+And in those bleary-eyed first weeks of parenthood, you might not have the time to shower, much less thoroughly cleanse your nipple jewelry.
+“Because you feed so many times per day, in most cases this means that you'll want to remove your nipple piercings for the entire duration of your nursing relationship,” says Shapiro.

-If you already have a nipple piercing and are pregnant, you might want to think about removing it once Baby arrives.
+If you already have a nipple piercing and are pregnant, you might want to think about removing it once baby arrives.
 But if you’re playing around with the idea of getting a piercing, you may want to wait until your little one is fully weaned to schedule a session.
-That way, both your breasts (and your Baby) will be safe, and you’ll establish a good bond while breastfeeding.
+That way, both your breasts (and your baby) will be safe, and you’ll establish a strong bond while breastfeeding.

 Nipple Piercing.
 Published 2021 June 21.
 Drugs and Lactation Database (LactMed). https://www.ncbi.nlm.nih.gov/books/NBK500564/